 Estimated reading time: 2 minutes, 50 seconds

-It’s National Retirement Security Week from October 16 - 22, and no, that doesn’t mean everyone gets to retire.
-Instead, it is a week that Congress has dedicated to raising public awareness of the importance of saving for retirement and the various ways you can do that.
+National Retirement Security Week was from October 16 - 22, and no, that doesn’t mean everyone got to retire.
+Instead, it was a week that Congress has dedicated to raising public awareness of the importance of saving for retirement and the various ways you can do that.

 Overall, perspectives on retirement savings are not optimistic.
 Among the workers survey for the 17th annual Retirement Survey, conducted by the Transamerica Center for Retirement Studies:

 - 61% have not fully recovered from the Great Recession (41% have somewhat recovered, 13% have not yet begun to recover, and 7% may never recover).

 - 77% are concerned Social Security won’t be there when they are ready to retire.

 - 51% agree that they are building a large enough retirement nest egg